 Quickspin’s chief executive Daniel Lindberg explained that his company had a distinct penchant for slot games and that the company’s mission was to create products that people would enjoy, talk about, and share.
 Ultimately, Mr. Lindberg hoped that Quickspin would make quite the splash in Italy, “storming the country with some of our most exciting games.”

 PokerStars is now part of Quickspin’s large family, which features similar partnerships with Betsson, Mr. Green, LeoVegas, JackpotJoy’s Vera & John, Kindred Group, and Danske Spill for the time being.

 PokerStars has been assuming an innovative approach to running its card rooms, having obtained a casino license in Italy earlier this year, and brought out some exciting new products, including their take on virtual reality poker.

 — PokerStars Twitch (@PSTwitch) November 29, 2018

 At the same time, Portugal has proven elusive for other companies, including the ones that are now using another Playtech project – the iPoker Network, which is the first B2B solution for poker on the continent.
-Playtech are now doing the exact same thing PokerStars are by pushing for license in Italy, which will hopefully allow their clients to bring players from the country, as soon as Italian gamers become eligible to participate in shared-liquidity games.
+Playtech is now doing the exact same thing PokerStars is by pushing for a license in Italy, which will hopefully allow their clients to bring players from the country, as soon as Italian gamers become eligible to participate in shared-liquidity games.